Updated: Jun 3

 Add-in medications that we recommend for migraine pain are:

-NSAID: Nonsteroidal anti-inflammatory pain medications are used to treat severe pain in migraine patients.
+NSAID: Nonsteroidal anti-inflammatory pain medications are used to help with severe pain in migraine patients.
 It's more powerful than an over-the-counter pain medication like ibuprofen.

-Zofran (ondansetron): Zofran is an anti-nausea drug that can reduce nausea and vomiting in migraine patients with such symptoms.
+Zofran (ondansetron): Zofran is an anti-nausea drug that can help to reduce nausea and vomiting in migraine patients with such symptoms.